 Michelle Austin from the ACT Academy of Sport says you may need to address your sleeping habits if you have any of the following signs and symptoms:

-- You wake up unrefreshed, in spite of spending longer in bed
+• You wake up unrefreshed, despite spending longer in bed